AlexisChevalier/formal-data-structure-library/README.md

 |	HashMap				| Partly* 	| Yes* 	| Generic for values only, not keys; * Validated and tested using assumptions	|
 |	BubbleSort			| Yes 		| Yes 	| Not generic |
 |	InsertionSort		| Yes 		| Yes 	| Not generic |

+The testing and validation process was made in two main steps:
+- The first one simply used the Dafny automated prover to assess the correctness of the implementation towards the mathematical specification
+- The second one was a simple test case used to assess the behavior of the implementation because even if the mathematical specification has been respected, it could be incorrect and not match the expectations of the system

 ### Requirements